anushka12060/childrens-day-2025-website/README.md

-# childrens-day-2025-website
-A clean and responsive Children’s Day 2025 webpage showcasing Nehru’s contribution, values, and message for children.
-Children’s Day Tribute Webpage – 2025
+# Children’s Day Tribute Webpage – 2025
 A heartfelt web page dedicated to Pandit Jawaharlal Nehru (Chacha Nehru), celebrating his love, vision, and contribution towards children and education in India.

 ## About the Project